Kudai: 2008–2010: Nadha, separation

-Rumors say Kudai might be performing in World Peace One in 2008.
-The group might be playing in Berlin, Germany, though other sources claim they might be playing in Puerto Rico.
-They appeared also in one episode of Skimo and performed "Déjame Gritar".
-Their album Nadha made hit in stores on May 3, 2008 in Chile and released in the all Latin America in Mexico obtained gold certification for their sales.
+The group appeared in one episode of Skimo and performed "Déjame Gritar".
+Their album Nadha was released on May 3, 2008 in all of Latin America.
+In Mexico it obtained gold certification.
 On May 12, 2008, Kudai premiered their new music video with the Mexican music group, RBD and Eiza González called "Estar Bien" (Be Well).
 The song is part of a campaign for obesity, anorexia, and bulimia awareness, and for being well, happy, and getting active in Mexico.
 The video shows the singers on a tour bus singing around Mexico City while citizens do various stretches and cardiovascular exercises.
-On August 5, 2008 the band will make debut in the United States market with their first album released there.
+On August 5, 2008 the band debut in the United States market with their first album released there.
 On July 21, 2008 their second single of Nadha, "Nada Es Igual" was released in Latin America.

-The album has been nominated for "Best Pop Album by Group or Duet" at the Latin Grammy Awards to be held at the Toyota Center in Houston, Texas on 13 November.
+The album was nominated for "Best Pop Album by Group or Duet" at the Latin Grammy Awards held at the Toyota Center in Houston, Texas on November 13, 2008.

 In January 2009, they released an exclusive single for Chile, called "Hoy Quiero" with moderate success.
-On January 22, 2009, they released as a single the song "Ladrando a La Luna" for the 2008 Disney's movie Bolt.
+On January 22, 2009, they released as a single the song "Ladrando a La Luna" for the 2008 Disney movie Bolt.

+In August 2009, Kudai initially announced a 2 year hiatus, allowing its members to involve in solo projects and go to college, denying any rumours about the band disbanding.
+However, during the spring of 2010 the band announced a farewell tour, which got cancelled due to personal issues among the band's members and financial issues with the band's management, leading to Kudai officially disbanding in 2010.

+Pablo Holman stayed and naturalized in Mexico, forming the punk rock band "Lillyput", and also became a part of Mexican metal bands "Entertain the Beast" as their bass guitar player and "Astro Rain" as their vocalist and guitar player, Tomas Manzi returned to Chile and kept studying music, became a DJ and involved in the backstage side of the music industry by doing activities such as light technicism, Barbara Sepulveda also returned to Chile to enroll in college and got a major in orthodontics, both Tomas and Barbara formed the duet "Amitie", Gabriela Villalba moved to the United States and became an activist for eating disorders and launched a solo career.